Skip to the main content

 • Risk assessment

-• The product isn’t compromised, damaged, counterfeit, suspected counterfeit, or acquired by fraud or deceit.
+• The products aren’t compromised, damaged, counterfeit, suspected counterfeit, or acquired by fraud or deceit

-• The product isn’t misbranded and is appropriately labeled for its intended distribution channels.
+• The products aren’t misbranded and are appropriately labeled for their intended distribution channels

 Equipment Maintenance Plan

-The maintenance plan should contain all inventory, including discontinued, obsolete, or supplies not patient-ready.
-Separate the clean and dirty supplies, and log completed repairs.
+The maintenance plan must list all inventory, including equipment and supplies that are discontinued, obsolete, or not patient-ready.
+Separate the clean and dirty equipment and supplies and log completed repairs.

-Keep a tracking system or log of all your equipment by model, serial, or other identifying number to ensure recalled equipment location and identify theft.
-Show evidence you maintain all equipment.
-Log refrigerated equipment calibration and temperature checks.
+Track or log all equipment by model, serial, or other identifying number to ensure that recalled equipment can be located and stolen equipment can be identified.
+Provide evidence that you maintain all equipment.
+Log refrigeration equipment calibration and temperature checks.

 G. Information Management

-Suppliers must keep accurate, relevant, accessible, confidential, and secure patient records, required by the Health Insurance Portability and Accountability Act (HIPAA) privacy and security standards and other applicable state standards.
+Suppliers must keep accurate, relevant, accessible, confidential, and secure patient records as required by the Health Insurance Portability and Accountability Act (HIPAA) privacy and security standards and other applicable state standards.

 • Mock files